-The Sonoma County Department of Emergency Services – Fire Prevention Division, is primarily responsible for programs, procedures, and projects for preventing the outbreak of fires and regulate the storage, handling and processing of Hazardous Materials through the CUPA program within the unincorporated areas of the county.
+The County of Sonoma Permit Sonoma Fire Prevention Division, is primarily responsible for programs, procedures, and projects for preventing the outbreak of fires and regulate the storage, handling and processing of Hazardous Materials within the unincorporated areas of the county.
 This profile is managed by Caerleon Safford who works with our Vegetation Management Inspection Program, and consults with other agencies and communities about WUI risks and strategies.

-Additionally, Caerleon works with the County Fire Safe Council on outreach and education, with a primary focus on “start with the house and work out”, facilitate community CWPPs, and help with Fire Safe Council/Firewise organization.
+Additionally, Caerleon works with Fire Safe Sonoma, the County’s Fire Safe Council on outreach and education, with a primary focus on “start with the house and work out,” facilitate community CWPPs, and help with Fire Safe Council/Firewise organization.
 In Caerleon’s spare time, they are an active firefighter in their WUI community’s Volunteer Fire Department.

 Collaboration and Cohesion Post-Disaster